SEPTA To Reopen Somerset Station Monday As Official Raises Alarm About Conditions Along Market-Frankford Line

 “It’s a lot of feces inside the elevators.
 It’s really nasty.
 People, they can’t even use the elevators, and then you got people that sit in elevators and get high,” one rider said.

 CBS3 cameras captured trash, needles, open drug use, and people living on the streets.
-Officials warn trying to contain the issue isn’t working.READ MORE: Grace Center Church In Eastwick Gets Creative With Special Drive-Up Service In Parking Lot This Easter
+Officials warn trying to contain the issue isn’t working.READ MORE: Philadelphia Expands COVID-19 Vaccine Eligibility On Monday To Include More Essential Workers

 “We’re starting to see this behavior throughout the city in every district in the city of Philadelphia and it will only get worse if we don’t resolve it now,” Squilla said